breatheco-de/main-documentation/README.md

 Our mission is to create tools to teach how to code in a professional way.

 You can contribute to BreatheCode in two different ways:
-- **Coding**: Join the development of any particular project, the majority of our repositories are being actively mantain and with new versions on the pipeline.
+- **Coding**: Join the development of any particular project, the majority of our repositories are being actively maintain and with new versions on the pipeline.
-- **Writing**: Help us explain the projects, how to they work and how to use them.
+- **Writing**: Help us explain everything to the community: What projects are available? how do they work? how to use them?
+Here is a more detailed explanation about
 - *Report bugs or feature requests*: Report issues you find on the application or any improvements you would like.
 - *Debugging*: There are a lot of issues revolving around the libraries, you can choose any bug you would like to debug